 The current TRS system has five categories that receive equal weight in star rating calculation, regardless of the number of items (e.g., category 2 includes 27 items and category 5 includes 5 items).
-The current scoring approach signals equal importance for all categories of quality.
+Thus, the current scoring approach signals equal importance for all categories of quality.
 While measurement of child outcomes was beyond the scope of the current study, the evidence base suggests constructs aligned with some TRS categories are more closely related to children's experiences and outcomes.
-For example, there is a wealth of research evidence that demonstrates that high quality learning experiences within warm and responsive relationships with adults is the best way to advance social-emotional, language, early literacy, and math outcomes for at-risk children (i.e., children receiving public support).
-These process features of care are consistently found to be stronger predictors of student outcomes than structural features of care, such as director qualifications.
+For example, there is substantial research evidence that demonstrates that high quality learning experiences within warm and responsive relationships with adults is the best way to advance social-emotional, language, early literacy, and math outcomes for children.
+These process features of care are consistently found to be better predictors of student outcomes than structural features of care, such as director qualifications.
 Because one of the goals of Texas Rising Star is to provide families with clear and accurate indicators of quality, we recommend these aspects of care feature prominently in the quality rating.
 Within the TRS assessment, caregiver-child interactions (category 2) and instructional formats and approaches to learning (subcategory of category 3) are highly aligned with the process features prior research has identified lead to better child outcomes.
 Given that these items have also performed well during the study (e.g., have good internal consistency, relate to other measures of quality), it is recommended that these items should be the most heavily weighted when producing a star-level rating.